 If you buy the bales in fall, they’ll be watered from snow and rainfall.
-If you purchase at the beginning of the planting season, you can condition them in a two week period.
-Straw bale garden instructions direct you to water bales well for 3 to 4 weeks before using this method.
+If you purchase at the beginning of the planting season, you can condition them in a two-week period.
+Straw bale garden instructions direct you to water bales well for three to four weeks before using this method.

 Locate the bales in their permanent area.
-Straw bale garden instructions say each bale will hold 2-3 tomatoes or squash, 4- 6 peppers, or 2 pumpkins.
+Straw bale garden instructions say each bale will hold two or three tomatoes or squash, four to six peppers or two pumpkins.
 You can plant seeds in the bales according to directions on the package.
 Growing root crops in a straw bale is more challenging.

 Make sure bales stay damp.
 After two weeks of preparing the bale, stick your hand inside the bale to determine warmth.
 If the temperature is cooler than your body temperature, you’re ready for starting a straw bale garden.

 Place plants as you would in the ground, being careful not to cut the twine that holds the bale together.